stipefrkovic/cat-on-an-island/README.md

-# Cat on an Island?!
+# Cat On An Island?!

 In this project, Mihai Tanase and I created our own survival game in which an agent, a cat, needs to survive as long as possible in the environment, an island.
 Specifically, the environment is an 8 by 8 state matrix and the states are one of three types: beach, grass, or forest.
 The beach and forest states contain limited resources which the cat might obtain by performing risky state-specific actions: fish and hunt, respectively.
 Successfully obtaining resources replenishes some of the cat's health, which decreases with each time step.
 The environment can be seen in the figure.